 flavour, and the dish is ideal served on top of steamed rice.

-instead of normal flour, and a gluten free soy sauce, such as
+For those of you who are gluten intolerant, use riceflourinstead of normal flour, and a gluten free soy sauce, such as

 the wheat free Tamari soy products from San-J, and Eden brands